Template Installation Instructions

 Make sure once again that all files and folders have correct permissions.
 Look at the permissions column.
 Browse the folders (such as "administrator", "components"...) and make sure that files and folders inside them also have the correct permissions set (755 for folders, 644 for files).

 If you can't change the permissions, maybe it's not allowed by your hosting provider.
 Ask your hosting provider to change permissions of the uploaded files and folders for you.

 Your hosting account must have at least one MySQL database included.
 You should know connection parameters of the database.
 The connection parameters are:

-You most likely received these when your hosting account has been activated.
-If you don't have those 4 MySQL connection parameters, please contact your hosting provider.
+You will get these parameters when you create database on your host.
+If you don't have those MySQL connection parameters or don't know how to create database, please consult your hosting provider.

 If you got 404 error (page not found), you probably missed the root folder.
 Root folder of your web hosting space are usually named as "public_html" or "html".
 But it can be anything else.
 Contact your hosting provider and ask where is your site's root folder, if you are unsure.

 You should enter MySQL database connection parameters (that you prepared in Step 4) now.
 Enter your Database's Host Name, Username, Password and Database Name into the fields.